 - The Persuader, whose sole purpose is to teleport in, smash a crystal to make Clark's life harder, then getting flattened by the Legion who sent him back to the future in the matter of seconds.

 - Some of the Injustice League.
-Parasite is a long-time enemy, Livewire is from Superman The Animated Series, but Neutron is so irrelevant not even the wiki has a page on him.
+Parasite is a long-time enemy, Livewire is from Superman: The Animated Series, but Neutron, a lesser known character from the comics, definitely counts.
+His role on the show was so minor, he doesn't even have a page on the wiki.

 - Some members of the Justice Society is slightly more well-known, but they are usually in an alternate dimension or something.